This is the Black Friday PS4 Spider-Man bundle to buy

 First came news that various stores would be selling the Sony PS4 1TB Marvel's Spider-Man bundle for $200 on Black Friday -- a decidedly sweet deal at $100 off.
-Then, some of those stores starting selling the bundle early; it's currently available at GameStop and Target for that price.
+Then, some of those stores starting selling the bundle early; now that deal is available everywhere.
+Pretty sweet, right?
+But it could be sweeter.

 Product: Sony PS4 1TB Marvel's Spider-Man bundle

-Note: Update: this deal is no longer available.
-Kohl's has sold out.